glangsto/analyze/README.md

 ### analyize: plotting tools for reviewing/averaging/calibrated spectra line observations from Science Aficionado Telescopes.
 <a> <img src="images/NathanielReginaHornObs.png" width=200 alt="http://www.gb.nrao.edu/~glangsto/LightWorkMemo014r9.pdf" align="right"></a>

-You can use these python programs to view and understand observations of our Milky Way galaxy.
+You can use these python programs to view, and understand, observations of our Milky Way galaxy.
 These observations were made using home-built radio telescopes.
-These plotting programs expect Ascii input spectra with extensive headers describing the observations.
+These plotting programs expect ascii input spectra in a number of files.
+Each file has extensive headers describing the observations.

 Instructions on building your own telescope is found on the website wiki: